silverhammermba/blog/_posts/2018-08-13-osx-jenkins.markdown

 (match/cert/sigh).
 I think they're designed for smaller organizations where each developer is allowed to update signing on their own, where it's not a big deal to revoke and recreate the signing certificate.
-But we have an organization-wide signing certificate, and most iOS devs don't have access to it because it would be a huge headache if anyone was to revoke it.
+But we have an organization-wide distribution certificate, and most iOS devs don't have access to it because it would be a huge headache if anyone was to revoke it.

 So instead, we just made a new iOS developer account that has the master signing certificate for the purpose of running on our build machines.
 Then you just have to make sure that your Xcode project is set up correctly for that one account to do signing and you pretty much don't have to do any of Fastlane's fancy signing stuff.
+The best way to do this is to open up Xcode on the build machine itself and go through the steps of pushing a build to TestFlight.

 ### Config